cestoliv/AndMrKow-markdownToHtml/README.md

-        "sharpBefore": true, // add a sharp before the title "titleAnchor": true, // title is a link with anchor "withSyntaxeElements": true, // show markdown syntax elements }
+        "sharpBefore": true, // add a sharp before the title "titleAnchor": true, // title is a link with anchor "withSyntaxeElements": true, // show markdown syntax elements "noImages": true, // replace images by the text "Images are not allowed..."
+        "noTitles": true, // replace titles by a <strong> text }

 **/!\\** If withSyntaxeElements = true, there will be no sharp before